mdotstrange/NightmarePuppeteerPublic/NewHeadsAndBodies.md

 * For the heads they need to have a skinned jaw, only one joint/bone is really required and it **should rotate on its X axis** to open/close the mouth- see the example file as a reference.
 The head can have a neck, that is up to you but a sausage neck will be added anyway.

-* For the bodies they need to have a **Unity Humanoid/Mixamo compatible skeleton** or they will not work, see the example file as a reference.
+* For the bodies they need to have a **Unity Humanoid/Mixamo compatible skeleton** or they will not work. **Remove the models head** before sending it please.
+Please keep the neck though.
+See the example file as a reference.

 * Please put your model, textures and a text file with your email address into a folder you add to the Dropbox
 * ![this](https://raw.githubusercontent.com/mdotstrange/NightmarePuppeteerPublic/master/Files/ModelUpload.png)